Skip to content

 capture_hq (chq)

 This command takes a very high quality screenshot (7680x4320).
 It is just an alias for capture 7680 4320.
+You can optionnaly provide a file name as unique argument.

 capture_format (cf)